s-newman/ists17-thunderdome/host-details/public-ubuntu.md

 #### Post-Exploitation
 _Once this vulnerability has been exploited, what can you do with it?
 What access do you have to the host?_

+### Command Injection via Kittysay
+#### Details
+David has a Kittysay generator on his homepage.
+This generator page is a PHP script that calls `cowsay -f kitty`.

+#### Exploitation
+When the PHP script calls `cowsay`, it does not sanitize the arguments that are passed to it.
+Thus command injection is possible by passing it input like `Hello; cat /etc/passwd`.

+#### Post-Exploitation
+This vulnerablilitiy allows for arbitrary remote code execution in the context of the php user.